- Resources 1

 - The Wikipedia page on Sarus Crane is written and monitored by ICF expert KS Gopi Sundar

-- KS Gopi Sundar's blog ‘Sarusscape’ has regular updates on his work on Sarus Cranes in Uttar Pradesh, India – superb photos of Sarus and other wildlife and the people of the area
+- KS Gopi Sundar's blog ‘Sarusscape’ covers his work on Sarus Cranes and other waterbids in India & Nepal, superb photos of Sarus and other wildlife and the people of the area

 - The current global status of Sarus Crane is covered in the BirdLife International Fact Sheet